differentpla-net/differentpla-net.github.io/_posts/2023/2023-01-24-victoria-metrics-node-exporter.md

 I'd like to get some CPU temperature metrics from the nodes in my K3s cluster.
 That's the job of Prometheus' `node-exporter`.
 I'm not using Prometheus; I'm using VictoriaMetrics.
 Here's how to get it working.

-The first thing we need is a Daemonset, so that the node-exporter is running on each node.
+The first thing we need is a DaemonSet, so that the node-exporter is running on each node.
 This is lifted from [here](https://devopscube.com/node-exporter-kubernetes/).

 ```yaml
 apiVersion: apps/v1